How do I contact you?

-- If the original payment was made by credit card, then the refund will go back on that credit card.
+- If the original payment was made by credit card, then the refund will go back on the

 - Convenience fees are non-refundable.

-- Each student receiving a refund is charged a $5.00 processing fee.
+- Each student receiving a refund is charged a $5.00 precessing fee.

 - The Add/Drop period for the Summer Term is the first week of the term.

-- All refunds are assessed a $5 administrative fee.
+- All refund are assessed a $5 administrative fee.

 - There are 2 options: